openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA"></th>
    <th style="background-color:#AAAAAA">x</th>
    <th></th>
-   <td><b>User settings consistency:</b> Extender provides a consistent user settings experience.
-For VS Code extensions, extender follows the recommended naming convention for configuration settings as described in VS Code's <a href="https://code.visualstudio.com/api/references/contribution-points#contributes.configuration">configuration contribution documentation</a>, and avoids starting setting names with the prefix `zowe.`, which is reserved for Zowe Explorer for VS Code.</td>
+   <td><b>User settings consistency:</b> <a href="#extender">Extender</a> provides a consistent user settings experience.
+For VS Code extensions, <a href="#extender">extender</a> follows the recommended naming convention for configuration settings as described in VS Code's <a href="https://code.visualstudio.com/api/references/contribution-points#contributes.configuration">configuration contribution documentation</a>, and avoids starting setting names with the prefix `zowe.`, which is reserved for Zowe Explorer for VS Code.</td>
  </tr>

  <tr>